-1.1.
-The Gambling Act 2005 (referred to as 'the Act' from this point on), which came into force in April 2007 regulates the operation of a wide range of gaming/gambling activities including slot machines (Amusement with Prizes Machines), Casinos, Betting Offices, Bingo, Prize Gaming and Small Lotteries.
+- 1.1.
+The Gambling Act 2005 (referred to as 'the Act' from this point on), which came into force in April 2007 regulates the operation of a wide range of gaming/gambling activities including slot machines (Amusement with Prizes Machines), Casinos, Betting Offices, Bingo, Prize Gaming and Small Lotteries. - 1.2.
+The operation of the Act mirrors that of the Licensing Act 2003 in many respects and is based on 3 statutory objectives: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime.

-- 1.2.
-The operation of the Act mirrors that of the Licensing Act 2003 in many respects and is based on 3 statutory objectives: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3.
+- Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3.
 Licensing Authorities (Local Authorities) have a significant number of responsibilities in relation to gambling control - Issuing premise licences for the various types of gambling establishments. - Issuing provisional statements for proposed developments. - Regulating members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via "club gaming or club machine permits". - Issuing club machine permits to commercial clubs. - Receiving notifications from licensed alcohol premises (under the Licensing Act 2003) of the use of two or fewer gaming machines. - Issuing licensed alcohol "on" premises with gaming machine permits for more than two machines. - Registering small society lotteries below prescribed thresholds. - Issuing prize gaming permits. - Receiving and endorsing temporary use and occasional use notices. - Providing information to the Gambling Commission regarding details of licences issued and maintaining registers of the permits and licences that are issued. - Enforcing the requirements of the Act and promoting the statutory objectives through inspections, intelligence gathering and Test Purchasing operations. - 1.4.
 At the time of drafting this report the number of gambling premises in North East Lincolnshire was as follows:

-Betting Premises: 25 Bingo Premises: 1 Adult Gaming Centres: 14 Family Entertainment Centres: 4 Unlicensed Family Entertainment Centres: 9
+Betting Premises: 25 Bingo Premises: 1

+Adult Gaming Centres: 9

+Family Entertainment Centres: 4

+Unlicensed Family Entertainment Centres: 9

 - 1.5 In order to fund this licensing regime Section 212 of the Act allows the Licensing Authority to set fees for gambling premises to a maximum level prescribed by regulations on a cost recovery basis.
-This power has been delegated to the Licensing Committee. - 1.6 The fees for permits are set by statute and cannot be changed. - 1.7 In October 2020 a review of the fee structure was undertaken with particular reference to the following matters: - The increased awareness and concern about the harm and distress that problem gambling can cause, in particular for vulnerable and young people against a backdrop of economic recession and pandemic. - The monitoring of the Local Area Profile in North East Lincolnshire Council's Gambling Policy that provides information to assist operators with the local risk assessments required in relation to their premises. - The on-going need to fully incorporate this authority's cost recovery mechanism using current data. - Work to investigate the supervision of Gaming Machines in Alcohol Licensed Premises and their use by children. - Work with Public Health around the effects of Gambling addiction. - 1.8 Following the review a new fee structure was drawn up and the details are set out in appendix 1.
+This power has been delegated to the Licensing Committee. - 1.6 The fees for permits are set by statute and cannot be changed. - 1.7 In October 2021 a review of the fee structure was undertaken with particular reference to the following matters: - The increased awareness and concern about the harm and distress that problem gambling can cause, in particular for vulnerable and young people against a backdrop of economic recession and pandemic. - The monitoring of the Local Area Profile in North East Lincolnshire Council's Gambling Policy that provides information to assist operators with the local risk assessments required in relation to their premises. - The on-going need to fully incorporate this authority's cost recovery mechanism using current data. - Work to investigate the supervision of Gaming Machines in Alcohol Licensed Premises and their use by children. - Work with Public Health around the effects of Gambling addiction. - The increased Officer Hourly Rate of £39 - 1.8 Following the review a new fee structure was drawn up and the details are set out in appendix 1. - 1.9 The only change to the fees structure has been to amend the Officer hourly rates and adjust the operational hourly rate from £36 to £39.